-Please refer to Note IV(XII) of the consolidated financial report for accounting policies on inventory, Note V(II) for critical accounting estimates and assumptions in relation to inventory valuation, and Note VI(IV) for details of inventories.
+Please refer to Note IV(XI) of the parent company only financial report for accounting policies on inventory, Note V(II) for critical accounting estimates and assumptions in relation to inventory valuation, and Note VI(IV) for details of inventories.

-King Shing Group is primarily engaged in manufacturing and sales of fans and blowers for automotive cooling systems.
+King Shing Industrial Co., Ltd. is primarily engaged in manufacturing and sales of fans and blowers for automotive cooling systems.
 Considering the useful life of vehicles and the diverse range of products in the after-sales service market, which are available in small quantities, the company needs to prepare adequate inventories to gain market share.
 This increases the risk of loss on inventory valuation or inventory obsolescence.
 Each inventory is measured at the lower of cost and net realizable value.
 Inventory is evaluated for impairment due to normal wear and tear, obsolescence, or changes in selling prices, and valuation losses are recognized accordingly.

+The aforementioned matters also exist in King Shing Industrial Co., Ltd.'s subsidiary, which is recognized in investments accounted for using equity method.
 As the amounts of inventory are material, considering the estimation of net realizable value of inventory and the adjustment of obsolete inventory exceeding a certain period of its shelf life is subject to the subjective judgment of management, we evaluated that the impact of amount of allowance for inventory valuation losses on the financial statements is significant.
 Therefore, we consider the allowance for inventory valuation losses to be one of the most important matters for this year's audit.